some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 - **Privileged pods** - It's usually more expedient to grant a deployment the ability to run as root than it is to rewrite parts of the software build to use containers safely.
 - **Disabling or unsafely altering key security features** - Things like SELinux, AppArmor, and seccomp exist for a reason - isolating processes safely.
 Just because StackOverflow says to just run `sudo setenforce 0` (putting SELinux in audit-only mode) doesn't mean it's a good idea.
 - **Using `latest` to deploy images** - Not only is it hellishly hard to track who's running what/where/when, it's impossible to accurately fill out an incident report, understand which vulnerabilities correspond to which image versions, and just ... don't ever use `latest` please.
 - **Upstream repository mirrors that are wildly out of date** - I get it, after the whole [left-pad](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) incident of 2016 and a bunch of other related shenanigans, running your own `<everything repository>` internally became super popular.
 Understanding the dependencies of your software, in full, is a fantastic way to increase the security of your company's code.
-There's a ton of other good reasons to do this, but please remember that your `<everything repository>` requires regular care and feeding to be safe and not just harbor a ton of old vulnerable dependencies. :heart:
+There's a ton of other good reasons to do this, but please remember that your `<everything repository>` requires regular care and feeding to be safe and not just harbor a ton of old vulnerable dependencies. ♥️

 To understand why these challenges are a bit unique to using Actions within Kubernetes, let’s take a tiny detour into what GitHub Actions _really_ are.